 Know Your Financial Health Score and How To Boost It

-New!
-We're offering a free financial health score assessment for Copper State CU members via your online banking portal.
+Copper State Credit Union members can take a financial health assessment via online banking.
 When logged in, go to the widget on the left titled "More" and then click "Financial Wellness" to take your financial health assessment!
 If you've already taken the assessment, read on to learn more about your score and discover free resources to empower your financial life.

 Or, just read on to learn how everyone else is doing in the realm of good financial health.😉